 Win Son Bakery opened in Williamsburg in 2019 and remains a buzzworthy destination for all foods required to start the day.
 The bakery combines Taiwanese and American concepts with irresistible options like the millet mochi donut, the BEC scallion pancake (the essential New York bodega bacon egg and cheese, but tucked neatly between two crisp scallion pancakes), and the fries, which are dusted with five spice and cayenne.

-Tribeca welcomed this exclusive-to-Caviar restaurant this year, and brunch is all the rage at the French-ish spot.
+Tribeca welcomed this exclusive restaurant this year, and brunch is all the rage at the French-ish spot.
 The messy croissant is a favorite for a reason.
 It’s lavishly filled with Valrhona chocolate and covered with a messy-but-delightful chocolate ganache.
 Crêpes, ever the French standard, come with marinated blueberries, orange-infused whipped cream, and maple syrup.
 And do not pass go without ordering the Chanson burger with lettuce, Comté cheese, truffle-avocado mayo, and, naturally, french fries.

 Open in the East Village since 1992, Veselka is New York’s crown jewel when it comes to Ukrainian food.
 Although there are many Eastern European specialties at this popular spot, the pierogies are of paramount importance.
 Order them boiled, fried, or uncooked.
 Order them filled with potato, meat, cheese, arugula, sauerkraut, or short ribs.
 Order them as part of the Essex duo, with a side of soup (classic meat borscht, cold vegetarian borscht, chicken noodle soup, matzoh ball soup).
 Order them with a side of meat cabbage.
 Order them by the dozen.
 No matter how you order them, they come with sautéed onion and sour cream.